awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 # Using Policy Conditions with AWS KMS<a name="policy-conditions"></a>

-When you use key policies and IAM policies to control access to your AWS KMS resources, you can use a policy statement's `Condition` element to specify the circumstances in which the statement takes effect\.
+You can specify conditions in the key policies and IAM policies that control access to AWS KMS resources\.
+The policy statement is effective only when the conditions are true\.
 For example, you might want a policy statement to take effect only after a specific date\.
-Or, you might want a policy statement to control access based on whether a specific value exists in the API request\.
+Or, you might want a policy statement to control access only when a specific value appears in an API request\.

-To specify conditions, you use predefined *condition keys* in a policy statement's `Condition` element\.
-Some condition keys apply generally to AWS, and some are specific to AWS KMS\.
+To specify conditions, you use predefined *condition keys* in the `Condition` element of a policy statement\.
+Some condition keys apply generally to AWS; others are specific to AWS KMS\.

 + [AWS Condition Keys](#conditions-aws)